 Organized into units called "armored brigade combat teams," which consist of about 4,500 soldiers outfitted with Abrams tanks and Bradley Fighting Vehicles, the U.S. Army's armored forces are among the most expensive ground formations to train and equip.
 They require more time to deploy and a considerable amount of resources to sustain.
 Yet they have been invaluable on the battlefield.
 Thanks to their speed, protection, and firepower, along with their ability to work in concert with many other types of ground forces, armored forces have played crucial roles in defeating enemy militaries, toppling hostile regimes, fighting insurgents, and establishing security.
 Their ability to keep pace with fast-moving aircraft has made them particularly useful when operating as part of an air-ground team.
 Against enemies concentrated or dispersed, they have delivered rapid, successive blows, turning tactical gains into strategic successes.

 Despite their utility, however, some critics have begun to question the value of armored forces.
-They argue that the United States' "pivot" to Asia
+They argue that the United States' "pivot" to Asia relies more on naval and air forces and that the use of NATO airpower in Libya foretells a future way of war that has little need for ground forces, particularly armored ones.
+Meanwhile, looming budgetary constraints, along with the army's ongoing downsizing after Afghanistan

 - Full website and iPad access